 For Sony, it's the PlayStation 4 Pro.
-Announced last year internationally and out this February in India, the console brings a big power boost to the PS4 platform, upgrading the GPU to allow for games to run at a mix of native and upscaled 4K resolution.
-It looks awesome, and is priced at ₹38,990.
+Announced last week and out this November, the console brings a big power boost to the PS4 platform, upgrading the GPU to allow for games to run at a mix of native and upscaled 4K resolution.
+It looks awesome, and the RM1800 price seems spot on.

 As for Microsoft, the recently-released Xbox One S isn't really its contender in this fight.
-Although it'll upscale games to 4K and run 4K media, Microsoft's bigger bet comes later this 2017 with Project Scorpio, an upgraded Xbox One that promises even more power than the PS4 Pro, along with VR support.
+Although it'll upscale games to 4K and run 4K media, Microsoft's bigger bet comes in holiday 2017 with Project Scorpio, an upgraded Xbox One that promises even more power than the PS4 Pro, along with VR support.

-For serious console players, that means you have a decision: PlayStation 4 Pro this month, or wait for Project Scorpio?
+For serious console players, that means you have a decision: PlayStation 4 Pro this Christmas, or Project Scorpio the next?
 Here's our early look at the factors that could sway your big choice.

 Power: Scorpio's big promises